Department of Pharmaceutical Sciences Graduate Student Handbook

 The dissertation should be provided to the committee members two weeks (minimally) in advance of the intended defense date.

 The accumulation of work that comprises a student’s thesis is to be presented in a public forum over a time period of approximately 45-50 minutes.
 Following the public presentation, the student will meet with their committee in a closed session, including the outside examiner.
 For the doctoral degree to be conferred, unanimous approval must be obtained by the examining committee for passing the defense.
-More details and the required forms are available through the Graduate School.
+More details and the required forms are available through the graduate school.

 Final Check out

-Incoming students should meet with their initial advisor prior to the start of the second week of classes.
-This meeting will consist of an informal conversation about the student’s strengths, weaknesses and professional aspirations.
+Incoming students should meet with their initial advisor prior to the start of the 2nd week of classes.
+This meeting will consist of an informal conversation about the student’s strengths, weaknesses, and professional aspirations.
 A form to be submitted to the PharmSci Graduate Program Director will be signed by both the student and the initial advisor documenting this meeting.
 The initial advisor will meet with the student in the subsequent semester to discuss progress and outcomes of laboratory rotations.

 Key forms include the Admission to Candidacy for Doctoral Degree (ABD status) and Outside examiner request form.

-Committee formation: End of fall third semester
+Committee formation: End of 3rd semester

-Graduate application for degree: May 7
+Graduate application for degree May 7

-Thesis/Dissertation Electronic submissions: May 21
+Thesis/Dissertation Electronic submissions May 21

-Thesis/Dissertation Processing fee: June 4
+Thesis/Dissertation Processing fee June 4

 Expectations to Maintain Satisfactory Progress Toward Degree

-Department and student seminar attendance is mandatory for all students before reaching PhD candidacy status.
+Department and student seminar attendance is mandatory for all students before reaching Ph.D. candidacy status.

 Breaks in the academic calendar year (e.g.-winter/summer breaks) allow graduate students substantial time to focus and make progress on their research projects.
 Unlike most undergraduate programs, this is not intended to be a break from academic commitments.
 Summer research stipends through grant funding may be provided for students to continue their research between academic periods.